clarkdave/clarkdave.net/content/posts/2012-02-14-building-a-static-blog-with-nanoc.md

 	nanoc compile

 This will create a new directory called `output` and drop an index.html and style.css file inside it.
-This is your finished site - what you'll stick on your web server and serve up.
+This is your compiled site - what you'll stick on your web server and serve up.

 When nanoc compiles your site, it looks in your `content` directory for files and processes them based on rules you provide.
 The rules we care about for now are: